seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] Bluetooth - Intel Wireless-AC 8265 (0x0A2B)

-- [x] Wifi - Intel Wireless-AC 8265 `Wifi requires to manually place passwords and SSIDs in the Kext plist file.`
+- [x] Wifi - Intel Wireless-AC 8265 `Wifi requires to manually place passwords and SSIDs in the Kext plist file.
+(Basic control with HeliPort app in Other folder)`

 - [x] iMessage, FaceTime, App Store, iTunes Store. **Generate your own SMBIOS**